Seanabuklau/supply-ally-assessment/README.md

 ## 5. **Extra Features**
 Some sanity checks were added to the frontend of the web application.
 For instance, buttons such as *Login* are disabled by default unless the user correctly inputs a name in alphabetical letters.

 This ensures only names are accepted as the login input.
-Moreover, warning statments are also added to inform users of incorrect inputs, for example typing in less than *10* numbers for the tracking number will trigger an error message.
+Moreover, warning statments are also added to inform users of incorrect inputs, for example typing in less than *10* digits for the tracking number will trigger an error message.
 ## 6. **Tests**
+The library used for testing was Jest.

 Unix testing was carried out on important components and pages of the web application.
 However, only a handful of the test cases passed.

 A bulk of the failure was attributed to the following errors: